 The team lead a range of sessions including seated exercise classes, active circuits, walking sports programme, archery, rebound therapy and specialist disability sessions.

 Fancy trying something new?
 Come along to one of the sessions below and give it a go.
 If you have never been before, please arrive a few minutes early so you can complete a registration form, or download, print and complete a Do Something Different registration form [DOC, 453Kb] and bring it with you.
 We also need you to complete a physical activity readiness questionnaire [DOC, 196Kb].

 Some sessions do require booking.
 This will be clearly stated on the timetable.

-With this in mind the Active Ageing project is aimed at increasing activity in older people and some of the Active Ageing sessions are suitable for older people who have limited mobility, have a look at our Get Active [PDF, 2Mb] leaflet.
+Active Ageing sessions are aimed at increasing activity in older people.
+Some of the Active Ageing sessions are suitable for people who have limited mobility or long-term conditions.
+Have a look at our Get Active [PDF, 2Mb] leaflet.

 Come along and try our ‘Do Something Different’ sport, leisure and cultural sessions specifically for adults with a disability aged 16 and above.
 Have fun, meet new people and learn new skills.

 Our Do Something Different video shows some of our previous activities and what people think to them.